vovanhoang/DGID/README.md

 With the contributions of the authors:

-Hoang V.Vo - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam
+Hoang V. Vo - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam

 Hoa N. Nguyen - Corresponding author - hoa.nguyen@vnu.edu.vn - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam